Replacing WiFi and Bluetooth

 LiFi - communication by light

 LiFi, or Light Fidelity, communicates via signals within the lighting, using LED lights.
-It has not yet been tested for biological effects, but it avoids the cancer and neurological damage from radio waves in WiFi.

 Further information on WiFi and health: